ramymagdy-rm/ramymagdy-rm/README.md

 ### Hi there 👋
 # 💫 About Me:
-🔭 Currently working on: Mobility and health projects to make lives safer, easier, and more convenient 🤝 Looking to collaborate on: Innovative teams creating sustainable automated solutions 🌱 Currently learning: Networking and communication protocols for embedded systems utilization 💡 Ask me about: Mechatronics, embedded firmware engineering ⚡ Fun fact: I find debugging so satisfying that I sometimes dream about fixing bugs!
+🔭 Currently working on: Mobility and health projects to make lives safer, easier, and more convenient<br>
+🤝 Looking to collaborate on: Innovative teams creating sustainable automated solutions<br>
+🌱 Currently learning: Networking and communication protocols for embedded systems utilization<br>
+💡 Ask me about: Mechatronics, embedded firmware engineering<br>
+⚡ Fun fact: I find debugging so satisfying that I sometimes dream about fixing bugs!